 People have to hear about it and believe it’s important.
 It has to address a timely, significant issue on teacher’s minds.
 It also has to come from a place that inspires believability.
 (To be blunt on this last point, prestigious university credentials matter.)

 - The maker movement came at an opportune time for the resurgence of the idea that children learn through hands-on, minds-on experiences.
 Having popular media create a widespread acceptance that DIY and crafts are modern and futuristic helps with the adoption of this idea.

 - Having multiple, prestigious universities like Stanford, MIT, and Harvard doing research that supports making in education is important.
 The intellectual pedigree may be seen as elitist, but there is no doubt that it works as shorthand for establishing credibility.

-- It jigsaws with two contemporary concerns without really taking a side:
+- It jigsaws nicely with two contemporary, but contradictory, concerns without really taking a side:

 - The current interest in STEM/STEAM education driven by a perceived lack of preparation of today’s youth for jobs in important industries.

 - The concern that young people do not see school as relevant to their real passions, including wanting to make the world a better place as opposed to making money.

 Educators often complain that scholars don’t have any idea what happens in real classrooms.
 Scholars complain that educators rely on folk wisdom and tradition rather than research.
 But when scholarship validates what teachers feel, it has a special resonance.

 - Making is an obvious backlash to the standards and accountability movements of the last 30 years.
 It gives teachers a concrete way to put their beliefs–-or at least an answer to their nagging doubts–-into practice.